Cibin05/frappe-Evaluation-dashpoint/README.md

 4.Call self.save() inside on_update and observe what breaks so happens? on_update automatically save so when we use save again inside on_update it made into recursion

+5.In README_internals.md: why does a frappe.call inside the validate client event not work, and why must async fetches happen in onload/refresh instead? validate is a synchronous method, frappe.call is asynchronous and takes time to complete.
+The document will saved before the frappe.call response.